scupit/building-react-native-project-in-wsl2/README.md

-# Building React Native from WSL2
+# Building a React Native Project in WSL2

-This is the list of steps and resources I used to get a React Native build working from WSL2 Ubuntu running on Windows 11 using an Android emulator running on the same Windows 11 host machine.
+This is the list of steps and resources I used to get a React Native project build working on WSL2 Ubuntu using Windows 11 running an Android emulator.
 There are quite a few little annoying nuances to getting this set up, so I decided to write this document detailing the process in case I ever need to do the same setup steps again.

+For reference, the working build was using *react-native 0.70.0* and *react 18.2.0*.

 ## Resource List